needle-mirror/com.unity.transport/Documentation~/websockets.md

 # WebGL support

-By default, the transport package implements a protocol on top of simple UDP datagrams.
-But web browsers do not offer direct access to UDP sockets, so this protocol can't work on the WebGL platform.
-To properly support WebGL, the transport package allows using the WebSocket protocol instead of UDP.
+By default, the Unity Transport package (UTP) implements a protocol on top of simple UDP datagrams.
+However, since web browsers don't offer direct access to UDP sockets, UTP also supports using the WebSocket protocol instead of UDP to enable compatibility with WebGL.

+**Note**: While UTP supports the WebSocket protocol, it is _not_ intended as a general-purpose WebSocket library (such as [websocket-sharp](https://github.com/sta/websocket-sharp)).
+It can't be used to connect to any random WebSocket server.
+It can only be used to connect clients and servers that are both using UTP.

 ## Configuring WebSockets